freedomofpress/dangerzone/docs/developer/environments.md

 * Dev environment:
   - Distro name and version.
 Together, these comprise the base container image.
-  - `poetry.lock` and `pyproject.toml`.
+  - `uv.lock` and `pyproject.toml`.
 Together, these comprise the build
     context.
 * End-user environment:
   - Distro name and version.
 Together, these comprise the base container image.